-The Committee can, as an alternative to physical scorecards, use some other suitable scoring mechanism (e.g. a mobile scoring solution that integrates with the club's handicapping software and which complies with CONGU requirements and player's responsibilities as outlined in Rule 3.3b of the Rules of Golf).
+The Committee can, as an alternative to physical scorecards, use some other suitable scoring mechanism (e.g. a mobile scoring solution that integrates with the club's handicapping software and which complies with the Qualifying Competitions Guidelines for Clubs published on www.golfnet.ie.